oracle/weblogic-kubernetes-operator/docs-source/README.md

 ***
-For information on updating and contributing to the operator documentation please see the _Documentation_ section of the [Developer Guide](https://oracle.github.io/weblogic-kubernetes-operator/developerguide/documentation)
+For information on updating and contributing to the operator documentation, see the _Documentation_ section of the [Developer Guide](https://oracle.github.io/weblogic-kubernetes-operator/developerguide/documentation)
 ***